theatric/Tech-Academy-Projects/HTML-and-CSS-Projects/README.md

    Developing the structure of the Space Station Website, this homepage for a tour guide company adds a section with an embedded video.

  - ### Bootstrap4 Project (Academy Cinemas)
    A simple cinema listings webpage enhanced and given responsiveness by use of the Bootstrap framework.

+- ### Portfolio Website